-- Gain eligible for section 1045 rollover (replacement stock purchased by the partnership).
-Include only gain from the sale or exchange of qualified small business stock (as defined in the instructions for Schedule D) that was deferred by the partnership under section 1045 and reported on Schedule D. See the instructions for Schedule D for more details.
+Gain eligible for section 1045 rollover (replacement stock purchased by the partnership).
+Include only gain from the sale or exchange of gualified small business (QSB) stock (as defined in the Instructions for Schedule D) that was deferred by the partnership under section 1045 and reported on Schedule D. See the instructions for Schedule D for more details.
+The partnership makes the election for section 1045 rollover on a timely filed (including extensions) return for the year in which the sale occurred.
 Corporate partners are not eligible for the section 1045 rollover.
 Additional limitations apply at the partner level.
-Report each partner's share of the gain eligible for section 1045 rollover on Schedule K-1.
 Each partner will determine if he or she qualifies for the rollover.
-Report on an attachment to Schedule K-1 for each sale or exchange the name of the corporation that issued the stock, the partner's share of the partnership's adjusted basis and sales price of the stock, and the dates the stock was bought and sold. - Gain eligible for section 1045 rollover (replacement stock not purchased by the partnership).
-Include only gain from the sale or exchange of qualified small business stock (as defined in the instructions for Schedule D) the partnership held for more than 6 months but that was not deferred by the partnership under section 1045.
+Report on an attachment to Schedule K-1 for each sale or exchange (a) the name of the corporation that issued the QSB stock, (b) the partner's share of the partnership's adjusted basis and sales price of the QSB stock, (c) the dates the QSB stock was purchased and sold, (d) the partner's distributive share of gain from the sale of the QSB stock, and (e) the partner's distributive share of the gain that was deferred by the partnership under section 1045.
+Do not include these amounts on line 11 of Schedule K.

+• Gain eligible for section 1045 rollover (replacement stock not purchased by the partnership).
+Include only gain from the sale or exchange of qualified small business (QSB) stock (as defined in the Instructions for Schedule D) the partnership held for more than 6 months but that was not deferred by the partnership under section 1045.
 See the instructions for Schedule D for more details.
-A partner (other than a corporation) may be eligible to defer his or her distributive share of this gain under section 1045 if he or she purchases other qualified small business stock during the 60-day period that began on the date the stock was sold by the partnership.
+A partner (other than a corporation) may be eligible to defer his or her distributive share of this gain under section 1045 if he or she purchases other QSB stock during the 60-day period that began on the date the QSB stock was sold by the partnership.
 Additional limitations apply at the partner level.
-Report on an attachment to Schedule K-1 for each sale or exchange the name of the corporation that issued the stock, the partner's share of the partnership's adjusted basis and sales price of the stock, and the dates the stock was bought and sold. - Any gain or loss from lines 5 or 11 of Schedule D that is not portfolio income (for example gain or loss from the disposition of nondepreciable personal property used in a trade or business).
+Report on an attachment to Schedule K-1 for each sale or exchange (a) the name of the corporation that issued the QSB stock, (b) the partner's share of the partnership's adjusted basis and sales price of the QSB stock, (c) the dates the QSB stock was bought and sold, and (d) the partner's distributive share of gain from the sale of the QSB stock.
+For more information see Regulations section 1.1045-1.
+Do not include these amounts on line 11 of Schedule K.